ValveResourceFormat/ValveResourceFormat/README.md

     </a>
 </p>

-Valve's Source 2 resource file format *(files that usually end with `_c` like `.vmdl_c`)* parser, decompiler, and exporter.
+Valve's Source 2 resource file format parser, decompiler, and exporter.
+Source 2 files usually files end with `_c`, for example `.vmdl_c`.

 This repository is split into three components:
-- *CLI Decompiler* - File data viewer, decompiler and a playground for testing new formats and features.
+- **CLI Decompiler** - File data viewer, decompiler and a playground for testing new formats and features.
-- *GUI Viewer* - A vpk archive viewer and extractor.
+- **GUI Viewer** - A vpk archive viewer and extractor.
 Also supports viewing resources such as sounds, textures, models, maps, and much more.
-- *Library* - Provides public API to parse resource files and some helpers.
+- **Library** - Provides public API to parse resource files and some helpers.

 ⚒ [You can download latest unstable build from AppVeyor](https://ci.appveyor.com/project/xPaw/valveresourceformat/branch/master/artifacts).